Phyuivy/Seatings-Reservation-Idea/README.md

-## Why I built this: As an omakase server, I often have to check reservations ahead of time to make sure the counter isn’t fragmented into small gaps.
+## Why I built this: As an omakase server, I often have to check reservations ahead of time to make sure the counter isn’t booked with gaps in between.
 A small mistake in seat assignment can block an otherwise valid booking (especially when there are multiple seatings in a day).
-This project simulates a simple fix: an always-compact seating policy that automatically reassigns parties to keep seats contiguous.
+This project simulates a simple fix that could be done: an always-compact seating policy that automatically reassigns parties to keep seats contiguous.

 # Seatings-Reservation-Idea
 Omakase booking demo with customer + internal views; auto-compacts seats after every booking or cancellation.